awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 `Subnets`  <a name="cfn-elasticloadbalancingv2-loadbalancer-subnets"></a>
 The IDs of the subnets\.
 You can specify only one subnet per Availability Zone\.
 You must specify either subnets or subnet mappings\.
 \[Application Load Balancers\] You must specify subnets from at least two Availability Zones\.
 When you specify subnets for an existing Application Load Balancer, they replace the previously enabled subnets\.
 \[Network Load Balancers\] You can specify subnets from one or more Availability Zones when you create the load balancer\.
-You can't change the subnets for an existing Network Load Balancer\.
 *Required*: Conditional
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)